- Stage

 Need assistance with international research activities or collaborations?

-Research involving international activities or collaborations may have extra considerations or regulations, including a need to comply with institutional policies or local and federal mandates.
+Research involving international activities or collaborations may have extra considerations or regulations, including a need to comply with institutional policies, and local and federal mandates.
 Planning and implementing international research can take additional time and steps.
-Early planning and early engagement of central offices is essential for timely and compliant international research projects.
+Early planning and early engagement of central support offices is essential for timely and compliant international research projects.

 What is the best support path for the project?

-Duke University values international research and education collaborations, especially with Duke Kunshan University and Duke National University of Singapore.
+Duke University values international research and education collaborations, especially with Duke Kunshan University (DKU) and Duke National University of Singapore (DNUS).
 Though we support these partnerships, it's vital to note they are distinct legal entities from Duke.
 Special considerations apply due to their international status.

 If you are: